ganeti/ganeti/man/gnt-cluster.rst

 automatic maintenance actions on nodes.
-Currently these include automatic shutdown of instances and deactivation of DRBD devices on offline nodes; in the future it might be extended to automatic removal of unknown LVM volumes, etc.
+Currently these include automatic shutdown of instances and deactivation of DRBD devices on offline nodes; in the future it might be extended to automatic removal of unknown LVM volumes, etc. Note that this option is only useful if the use of ``ganeti-confd`` was enabled at compilation.

 The ``--uid-pool`` option initializes the user-id pool.
 The *user-id pool definition* can contain a list of user-ids and/or a